In order to get a positive return on investment with your pay-per-click (PPC) ad campaign, you need to pay attention to the numbers.

-The simplest answer is that ad platforms like Google and Facebook use Average click through rate CTR to quickly evaluate the health and value of an ad.
+The simplest answer is that the click-throughs on paid ad platforms like Google and Facebook use Average click through rate CTR to quickly evaluate the health and value of an ad.
 If lots of people are clicking, then it tells the algorithm that this is an attractive ad that’s making them lots of money.
 And if the ad is making them lots of money, they want to make sure you keep serving the ad.
 This leads them to lower the cost per click (CPC) as a way of incentivizing you to continue online advertising on their network.

 In the case of Google Ads management,(CTR) also impacts something known as a “Quality Score.”
 This score is awarded on a 1-10 scale and is determined by a mixture of factors like Average click through rate(CTR), landing page UX, and ad relevance.

 An ad’s Quality Score impacts its “Ad Rank,” which Google uses to determine where ads show up on search results.
 A high CTR leads to a higher Quality Score, which in turn leads to a higher Ad Rank.
 This ends up putting your ad in front of more of your target customers at a lower price.